CREATIVE PSYCHOLOGY WITH DR. DUG

 What is your specialty?

 I specialize in relationships, relational stress (not just romantic relationships), and high/overly functioning anxiety.
 I incorporate creative strategies into treatment to help move people from thinking to experiencing.
 These themes are evident in my YouTube channel, Creative Psychology with Dr. Dug.

 Am I the type of client you work with?

-I largely serve clients of color and healthcare practitioners.
-The reason is because of the lack of providers who can competently work with these populations and because these groups are experiencing record-levels of need right now.
+I largely serve clients of color due to the lack of providers who can competently work with these populations and because the BIPOC community is experiencing record-levels of need right now.

-I do not work with clients who have active and untreated substance abuse or recent/chronic suicidal thinking or behavior.
-I also do not work with couples who are dealing with an ongoing affair.
+Please note that I do not work with clients who have active and untreated substance abuse or recent/chronic suicidal thinking or behavior.
+I also do not work with relationships that are dealing with an ongoing affair.

 Is this a place where I can vent?